 The Professional Choir is conducted by Benjamin Wolf and sings at Friday night services, most Shabbat morning services and festivals.
 It includes both Jewish and non-Jewish members, some of whom have sung for the synagogue for several decades.
 In recent years the choir has recorded an anniversary CD and performed for documentaries broadcast on BBC radio and television.
 Its members lead busy lives outside the synagogue, in some cases as professional conductors and singers.
-In 2013 we are looking forward to some exciting projects performing both in London and abroad (further details will be announced soon).

 Henry Kuttner, whose father was a founder member and who remains a dedicated member of our music team, tells its story: